Central Nebraska League: History

 The Central Nebraska League began play as an Independent level minor league in 1903, The five members were the teams based in Giltner, Nebraska, Holdrege, Nebraska, McCook, Nebraska, Minden, Nebraska and Red Cloud, Nebraska.

 The league began the season calling itself the Southwestern Nebraska Baseball League.
-The first published standings of the league had the Holdrege and McCook teams tied for 1st place with 4–0 records on June 19, 1903.
+The first published standings of the league had the Holdrege and McCook teams tied for first place with 4–0 records on June 19, 1903.
 Giltner was next with a 3–3 record, followed by Red Cloud 1–5 and Minden 0–4.

 On June 19, the "S.W.
-Nebraska League" published standings showed Holdrege in 1st place with an 8–1 record.
-McCook was in 2nd place at 7–3, followed by Minden 3–4, Giltner 3–6 and Red Cloud 1–7.
+Nebraska League" published standings showed Holdrege in first place with an 8–1 record.
+McCook was in second place at 7–3, followed by Minden 3–4, Giltner 3–6 and Red Cloud 1–7.

-In standings published on July 3, 1903, the league is first called the "Central Nebraska League."
-Holdrege was in 1st place with a 10–2 record, followed by McCook at 7–3.
-Giltner was in 3rd place with a record of 5–8, followed by Minden at 3–7 and Red Cloud 1–11.
+In standings published on July 3, 1903, the league is called the "Central Nebraska League" for the first time.
+On that date, Holdrege was in first place with a 10–2 record, followed by McCook at 7–3.
+Giltner was in third place with a record of 5–8, followed by Minden at 3–7 and Red Cloud 1–11.

-Newspaper records indicate that through July 24, 1903, Holdrege and McCook were tied for 1st place with 19–7 records.
+Newspaper records indicate that through July 24, 1903, Holdrege and McCook were tied for first place with 19–7 records.
 The standings were published shortly before the Minden and Giltner teams both disbanded.
 When Red Cloud and McCook disbanded shortly after, this left only Holdrege remaining.
-Holdrege then finished the season as a travelling team.
+Holdrege then finished the season as a traveling team.
 The Central Nebraska League permanently folded after the 1903 season.